 Much of our intellectual property has been internally developed and has no carrying value on our consolidated balance sheets.
-However, as of December 31, 2017, we had \$217.4 million of acquired product and licensing rights included in other assets on our consolidated balance sheet.
+However, as of December 30, 2018, we had \$693.8 million of acquired product and licensing rights included in other assets on our consolidated balance sheet.
+In 2018, based on estimates of future revenue from these rights, we recorded an impairment charge of \$31.3 million.
 Declines in the profitability of the acquired brands or licensed products or our decision to reduce our focus or exit these brands may impact our ability to recover the carrying value of the related assets and could result in an impairment charge.
 Reduction in our net earnings caused by impairment charges could harm our financial results.

-We rely on external financing, including our credit facility, to help fund our operations.
+We have relied on external financing, including our credit facility, to help fund our operations.
 If we were unable to obtain or service such financing, or if the restrictions imposed by such financing were too burdensome, our business would be harmed.

-Due to the seasonal nature of our business, in order to meet our working capital needs, particularly those in the third and fourth quarters, we rely on our commercial paper program, revolving credit facility and our other credit facilities for working capital.
+Due to the seasonal nature of our business, in order to meet our working capital needs, particularly those in the third and fourth quarters, we may rely on our commercial paper program, revolving credit facility and our other credit facilities for working capital.
+However, in 2018, we did not borrow under our commercial paper program or revolving credit facility.
 We currently have a commercial paper program which, subject to market conditions, and availability under our committed revolving credit facility, allows us to issue up to \$1,000 million in aggregate amount of commercial paper outstanding from time to time as a source of working capital funding and liquidity.
-There is no guarantee that we will be able to issue commercial paper on favorable terms, or at all, at any given point in time.
+There is no quarantee that we will be able to issue commercial paper on favorable terms, or at all, at any given point in time.

-We also have a revolving credit agreement that expires in 2020, which provides for a \$1,000 million committed revolving credit facility and a further source of working capital funding and liquidity.
+We also have a revolving credit agreement that expires in 2023, which provides for a \$1,100.0 million committed revolving credit facility and a further source of working capital funding and liquidity.
 This facility also supports borrowings under our commercial paper program.
 The credit agreement contains certain restrictive covenants setting forth leverage and coverage requirements, and certain other limitations typical of an investment grade facility.
 These restrictive covenants may limit our future actions as well as our financial, operating and strategic flexibility.
-In addition, our financial covenants were set at the time we entered into our credit facility.
-Our performance and financial condition may not meet our original expectations, causing us to fail to meet such financial covenants.
-Non-compliance with our debt covenants could result in us being unable to utilize borrowings under our revolving credit facility and other bank lines, a circumstance which potentially could occur when operating shortfalls would most require supplementary borrowings to enable us to continue to fund our operations.
+Non-compliance with our debt covenants could result in us being unable to utilize borrowings under our revolving credit facility and other bank lines, a circumstance which potentially could occur when operating shortfalls would require supplementary borrowings to enable us to continue to fund our operations.